pnnl/frames/src/Documents/ReadMe GENII 2-0.txt

 7) Logic correction has been made to allow multiple User Defined inputs in one Site for the Chronic Exposure Module;
 8) Capability had inadvertently been lost in earlier updates of the aability to turn off the ATO mirror in the air Report Generator.
 This was repaired;
 9) Additional input parameters are now output in all Report Generators for QA checking, along with formatting improvements;
-10) AN error in the Surface Water report generator if all zero doses, causing an indicator to not be set, was corrected;
+10) An error in the Surface Water report generator if all zero doses, causing an indicator to not be set, was corrected;
 11) Multiple particle sizes were not getting appropriate settling velocities in all plume models, this was repaired;
 12) Added direction randomization for calms, as in chronic plume air module, to the 95% air module because results reported in 10-degree increments would have been over-reported in the cardinal directions;
 13) Errors occurred in the Biota module under certain inputs were the code was using old defaults if zero values were input, giving odd results.
 Also, some cases allowed an unreported overflow condition that was prevented;